johnnygreco/nerb/README.md

 )
 ```

-Alternatively, you can apply the comipled regex directectly using the `ARTIST` attribute:
+Alternatively, you can apply the compiled regex directly using the `ARTIST` attribute:

 ```python
 for match in nerb_regex.ARTIST.finditer(prog_rock_wiki):